ctphoenix/Python-Course-Material/chapter1.md

 test_function("print", index = 1,
               not_called_msg = "Make sure to print `ranges`!", incorrect_msg = "Are you sure that your answer is correct?") success_msg("Great work!
 The range decreases, because the average smooths a larger number of neighbors.
-Because the numbers in the original list are just random, we expect the average of many of them to be roughly 1 / 2, and more averaging means more smoothness in this value.")
+Because the numbers in the original list are just random, we expect the average of many of them to be roughly 1 / 2, and more averaging means more smoothness in this value.
+This concludes this week's homework.
+You can return to the course through this link:  https://courses.edx.org/courses/course-v1:HarvardX+PH526x+1T2018")
 ```